humantex/biskuit-gallery/README.md

 Thanks to Stefan Himpler, the author and primary developer of the Pagekit Gallery extension, for his original work and the basis for this project

-thanks to pierzo for the original Polish translation
+Thanks to pierzo for the original Polish translation

-thanks to kroozo for the original Hungarian translation
+Thanks to kroozo for the original Hungarian translation